What To Expect in a Ransomware Negotiation

 - Train employees and test systems to make sure your security assumptions are verified when tested.

-To help you reach these security goals and protect your organisation against a successful ransomware attack, Trend Micro Vision One™ compares detections across the IT environment with global threat intelligence to correlate data and draw actionable conclusions.
+To help you reach these security goals and protect your organization against a successful ransomware attack, Trend Micro Vision One™ compares detections across the IT environment with global threat intelligence to correlate data and draw actionable conclusions.
 Named the industry’s best by Forrester, the security platform adds the strongest protection against ransomware and other attacks.